ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

     affected by this issue and can use TLS 1.2.

-To verify what protocol the Windows host supports, you can run the following command on the Ansible controller:
+To verify what protocol the Windows host supports, you can run the following command on the Ansible control node:

 .. code-block:: shell